k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05c_tdm_masking.md

 - [Fabric's Discovery and Catalog solution](/articles/39_fabric_catalog/01_catalog_overview.md) provides an insight into the Fabric interfaces.
 The Fabric Catalog supports a [Catalog-based masking](/articles/39_fabric_catalog/catalog_app/11_catalog_masking.md) of PII fields.

 - From TDM V8.1 onwards, the TDM templates add the **CatalogMaskingMapper** Actor to LU population flows in order to integrate with Catalog masking.
-This Actor runs the Catalog-based masking on the detected PII fields before loading them into the LU table.
+This Actor applies Catalog-based masking to detected PII fields before loading them into the LU table.

 </web>

 ## TDM Processes that Mask Sensitive Data

-* **LU population flows** — the TDM templates add the **CatalogMaskingMapper** Actor to the LU population flows to run the Catalog-based masking on the detected PII fields before loading them into the LU table.
+* **LU population flows** — the TDM templates add the **CatalogMaskingMapper** Actor to LU population flows to apply Catalog-based masking on detected PII fields before loading them into the LU table.
 It is possible to edit the population flows to override the Catalog’s masking for certain PII fields.
-To do this, add [Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.
+To do this, add [masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.
-  * If the masked field is used as an [input argument](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md) that is linked to another LU table, add the masking population that masks the fields in all LU tables to the last executed LU table in order to have the original value when populating the LU tables.
+  * If the masked field is used as an [input argument](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md) linked to another LU table, add the masking population — which masks the fields in all LU tables — to the last executed LU table.
+This ensures the original value is available when populating the LU tables.

 * **Load flows** — the TDM templates adds the **HandleMaskAndSeqFields** flow to the load flows.
 The  **HandleMaskAndSeqFields** flow is invoked for each record to mask its PII fields and replace its sequences if needed.
 The masking is done using the **CatalogMaskingRecord** Actor.
 * **Table-level flows** — the TDM table-level extract flow uses the **CatalogMaskingMapper** Actor to mask the sensitive data.